ningerdinger/TwoSimpleConnector/README.md

 Run: "docker build -t python-image ."

 then deploy it by: "docker run python-image".
+This will run CBS.py

+changes made:
+- added docker for CBS
+- added logging instead of prints

+Unit test is still a WIP
+logging to console and to a log file is still WIP

 ## Old section